sevalab-iitt/SEVAutobot-3/README.md

 ## Quick Start

 1. Power on TurboPi.
-   1.1.
+  <br> 1.1.
 Check all the lights are on like shown in the image.
-   1.2.
+  <br> 1.2.
 Also wait till you hear a beep sound (The 1x beep sound means Raspberry pi OS is booted)

 2. Make sure to connect it to the ethernet
-   2.1 Check whether you see green and yellow lights ON or FLICKERING if it's not means it is not connected.
+  <br> 2.1 Check whether you see green and yellow lights ON or FLICKERING if it's not means it is not connected.
-   2.2

 3. Connect via SSH -> ssh pi@192.168.0.102 (Refer Software Setup.md)